Australian National Accounts: National Income, Expenditure and Product

 Australian National Accounts: Finance and Wealth

-The June quarter 2025 issue of Australian National Accounts: Finance and Wealth will be released on 25 September 2025.
+The September quarter 2025 issue of Australian National Accounts: Finance and Wealth will be released on 18 December 2025.
 This publication includes the quarterly household balance sheets with an estimate of net worth.
 It also provides quarterly estimates of the financial flows and balance outstanding between sectors and various sub-sectors of the domestic economy and with the rest of the world.
 Other key estimates within the publication include the financial instrument markets, demand for credit by non-financial domestic institutional sectors during the quarter, and their corresponding levels of credit outstanding and quarterly sectoral capital accounts (current price).

 Australian System of National Accounts

-The 2024-25 issue of the Australian System of National Accounts will be released on 24 October 2025.
+The 2024-25 issue of the Australian System of National Accounts was released on 24 October 2025.
 This publication provides detailed, annual estimates of Australia's national accounts.
 These include expenditure, income and production estimates of gross domestic product (GDP), productivity estimates, sectoral accounts (for households, financial and non-financial corporations, general government and the rest of the world), and additional aggregates dissected by industry.

 Australian National Accounts: Supply Use Tables

-The 2023-24 issue of the Australian National Accounts: Supply Use Tables will be released on 24 October 2025.
+The 2023-24 issue of the Australian National Accounts: Supply Use Tables was released on 24 October 2025.
 The Supply Use tables were introduced in the annual National Accounts in 1998 as an integral part of the annual compilation of the Australian System of National Accounts.
 They are used to ensure Gross Domestic Product is balanced for all three approaches (production, expenditure and income) and provide the annual benchmarks from which the quarterly estimates are compiled.

 Previous catalogue number